adrianva/5_Data_Pipelines/README.md

 The final DAG looks like the followind image:
 ![Final DAG](/img/final_dag.png?raw=true "Final DAG")

 I have added a new task called create_tables after the begin execution task just to make sure that all the tables are created correctly every time the DAG is run instead of doing this separately.
+That's why I also moved the create_tables.py script into the dag folder, because it is a requirement of the PostgresOperator when we want to run a file.